Wichita, KS Family Law Attorneys Representing You in Sedgwick County

 The family lawyers at Stange Law Firm, PC work with their clients to ensure the child support is fairly and accurately calculated.
 If the other parents attempts to hide income, or is unemployed by choice, an experienced family attorney can assist their client in showing the entire situation.
 A family lawyer also reviews the calculations made by the court to ensure that no errors were made that could result in an unfair and inaccurate calculation of child support.

 Another sensitive area of family law practice involves abuse and neglect.
 If the state is under the assumption that a parent is not able to properly care for a child, they may choose to begin abuse and neglect proceedings.
 The state may represent a parent that is accused of abuse or neglects, or they might even represent a child.

 When family lawyers represent clients in abuse and neglect proceedings, they are working to help defend their client against the reports of abuse or neglect, or they are helping their clients regain custody of their children by assisting them in complying with services and other requirements.
 Because the standard for terminating parental rights is high, family lawyers work hard to advocate for their clients when the state seeks to terminate those rights.

 Contact our Wichita, Kansas Family Law attorneys for a Consultation

-If you are looking to find a professional representation for a family law matter in Sedgwick County, Kansas you can rely on Stange Law Firm, PC to help and fight for you.
+If you want professional representation for a family law matter in Sedgwick County, Kansas you can rely on Stange Law Firm, PC to help and fight for you.
 You can contact us by calling 855-805-0595 or online.

 Sedgwick County (Wichita), Kansas Office (316-202-2041) | 2024 North Woodlawn Street, Suite 407, Wichita, KS 67208